JeovaneSousa/space-art/README.md

 The following topics were approached during development:
 * I tried to follow best practices when it comes to architechtural patterns by applying MVVM.
 * I also used the native URLSession approach to consume the API used in this project.
-The concept Generics and Result class were used to make the Network layer as expansible and general as possible.
+The concept of Generics and Result class were used to make the Network layer as expansible and general as possible.
 * Did my best to manage the memory and avoid retain cycles and to only update the UI using the main thread.
 * Delegate pattern was used to communicate between Scenes.
 * Everything was done programatically, which makes it a lot easier to review and maintain.